Injustice Society: Injustice Unlimited

-During the Legends event, the Wizard gathered both old comrades (consisting of Brainwave, the Fiddler, Gambler, Harlequin, Per Degaton, Shade, Solomon Grundy, Sportsmaster, Thinker, and Vandal Savage) and new super-criminals (Hazard, the Cameron Mahkent incarnation of Icicle, and Artemis Crock / Tigress) into a new Injustice Society, which he called "Injustice Unlimited".
+During the Legends event, the Wizard gathered both old comrades (consisting of Brainwave, Fiddler, Gambler, Harlequin, Per Degaton, Shade, Solomon Grundy, Sportsmaster, Thinker, and Vandal Savage) and new super-criminals (Hazard, the Cameron Mahkent incarnation of Icicle, and Artemis Crock / Tigress) into a new Injustice Society, which he called "Injustice Unlimited".
 Infinity, Inc. battles Injustice Unlimited, which leads to the apparent death of the Wizard.
 The team later returns to its original name.

 Johnny Sorrow's Injustice Society

-Johnny Sorrow appears in late 1999 as the leader of the new Injustice Society (consisting of Cameron Mahkent / Icicle, Blackbriar Thorn, Count Vertigo, Geomancer, Killer Wasp, and Artemis Crock / Tigress).
+Johnny Sorrow appears in late 1999 as the leader of the new Injustice Society, consisting of Cameron Mahkent / Icicle, Blackbriar Thorn, Count Vertigo, Geomancer, Killer Wasp, and Artemis Crock / Tigress.
 Together, they storm the headquarters of the Justice Society.
 Wildcat defeats them all and destroys Blackbriar Thorn, but Sorrow uses the diversion to steal an unknown artifact.

 Sorrow returns with a larger version of the Injustice Society, having recruited Black Adam, Shiv, Rival, and the Thinker A.I.
 The villains distract the JSA while Sorrow summons the King of Tears, an other-dimensional entity.
 However, the JSA fend off the Society, during which the Rival is killed and Adam defects from the group.
 The Flash harnesses Adam's speed to send the King of Tears to another dimension by striking him at near-lightspeed.